 The VE Service is the license manager for all Collector servers.
 If the Extensions Service is unavailable, then Collector(s) will continue to collect data for a 21-day grace period, after which data collection will cease.

-In all cases any license issue will be reflected both in the Veeam UI and will also raise warning alerts in Ops Mgr via the Veeam MP for VMware.
+In all cases any license issue will be reflected both in the Veeam UI and will also raise warning alerts in Ops Mgr via Veeam MP for VMware.

 For further information on Veeam MP licensing, see FAQs on Veeam Management Pack for System Center.